 - Tap Unpair Apple Watch, then tap the Unpair button again to confirm.

-- Tap Remove Cellular Plan if you have a cellular Apple Watch model.*
+- Tap Remove Mobile Data Plan if you have a mobile Apple Watch model.*

 - Enter your Apple ID password to turn off Activation Lock.
-If you forgot your Apple ID password, you can reset it.
+If you have forgotten your Apple ID password, you can reset it.

 - Tap again to confirm.
 When you unpair, your iPhone will try to create a backup of your Apple Watch.
 If you get a new Apple Watch, you can use the backup to set it up.

-* If your Apple Watch has cellular, remember to contact your carrier to cancel your cellular subscription.
-Carrier fees might apply.
+* If your Apple Watch uses mobile data, remember to contact your network provider to cancel your mobile subscription.
+Network provider fees may apply.

-If you already gave away your Apple Watch, you can erase and turn off Activation Lock from iCloud.com.
+If you have already given away your Apple Watch, you can erase and turn off Activation Lock from iCloud.com.
 Here's how: